PointerToObject/DayZSimpleExternal/README.md

 What's up guys.
 I made this simple console external but with a lot of help from a friend of mine.
 I've been relearning C++ and basic reverse engineering since 2/26/2024, and I've been motivated since to learn how to create game hacks.
 My end goal is to create a youtube channel, so I can teach C++ and game hacking, so everyone wont have to go and ask 40399288 questions on 35 different servers just to get muted or kicked or all that bs. anyways let me get onto this cheat.

 Extremely simple external that I will be updating frequently.
 Currently a console cheat, Utilizes the up,down,left,and right arrows.
+Update 4/30/2024 - cleaned the source up, added far table, stopped making it read 3 rpm's at once and just made it re-read the world class. also changed output to only output when something changes.

 How To Use